Appendix Y1 - Appendix Y1 to Subpart B of Part 430—Uniform Test Method for Measuring the Energy Consumption of Battery Chargers

 2.26.
 Standby mode means the condition in which the battery charge is either in maintenance mode or no battery mode as defined in this appendix.

 2.28.
-Uninterruptible power supply or UPS means a battery charger consisting of a combination of convertors, switches and energy storage devices (such as batteries), constituting a power system for maintaining continuity of load power in case of input power failure.
+Uninterruptible power supply or UPS means a battery charger consisting of a combination of convertors, switches and energy storage devices (such as batteries), constituting a power system for maintaining continuity of load power in case of AC input power failure.

 2.28.2.
-Voltage and frequency independent UPS, or VFI UPS, means a UPS where the device remains in normal mode producing an AC output voltage and frequency that is independent of input voltage and frequency variations and protects the load against adverse effects from such variations without depleting the stored energy source.
+Voltage and frequency independent UPS or VFI UPS means a UPS that is independent of AC input power voltage and frequency variations as specified and declared in section 5.2 of IEC 62040-3 Ed.
+3.0 and shall protect the load against adverse effects from such variations without discharging the energy storage device.

 2.29.
 Unit under test (UUT) in this appendix refers to the combination of the battery charger and battery being tested.